 We’re now hovering just above the target in relative flight.
-At a velocity of Aud four-point-five-or-so, no one is going to be making any sudden moves for fear of sideslip and aerodynamic instability.
+At a velocity of Aud four-five or so, no one is going to be making any sudden moves for fear of sideslip and aerodynamic instability.
 If the clipper was going to evade or otherwise throw off pursuit, they’d have made a move by now, or preferably while they were still in orbit.
 There’s a certain inevitability to all of this.

 “Thirty clicks.
 Lowering our velocity to match.
 Hail ‘em, Tea,” I command.

 “Unknown vessel, this is the Registered Royal Interdiction Cutter Windsong.
 In operating without an identifying squawk code or broadcasting a flight plan, you are trespassing over Sibylean aerospace.
 By the authority vested in us in clause three-point-one of the Royal Interdiction Code, you are hereby ordered to land and surrender for inspection at the nearest and timeliest availability.
 Should you require assistance it will be rendered upon assessment of your vessel.
 Send your response on this band.”

 Legally speaking, she could have gone with half of that.
 Guess she’s feeling courteous now that we’re nearly on the ground.